szidorpatrik/home-server/README.md

 max_connections=50
 ```

-After creating or modifying the file, restart the MariaDB container to apply the changes:
+After creating or modifying the file, restart the MariaDB container if it runs already to apply the changes:

 ```sh
 docker compose restart mariadb